What you need to know

 Delivery vehicles can hit pedestrians and forklifts, so it is important that drivers understand and follow the site rules to control these risks.

 You also need to think about preventing falls from the vehicles during loading and unloading operations.
-See HSE’s website Falls from vehicles for examples of good practice.
+See HSE's website Falls from vehicles (links to the National Archives) for examples of good practice.